charkster/iphone_photo_backup/README.md

 Notes:

+(1) Before using ifuse to mount the iphone to the local ubuntu machine, create /media/iphone, chmod and chgrp to give the local user full permissions to the folder

+(2) This script relies on the the following packages to be installed ( sudo apt install libimobiledevice6 libimobiledevice-utils ifuse gcp )

-(1) I use "gcp" as the command to copy files.
+(3) I use "gcp" as the command to copy files.
 This is needed when copying the files to a samba server, to retain the timestamp.
-You can change this to "cp" if you do not have this issue.
+You can change this to "cp -a" if you do not have this issue.

-(2) This script relies on the iphone being connected as a gphoto2 device.

 (3) This script calls perl to perform the file renaming.